Hales Place

 The residential area known as Hales Place is part of the civil parish of Hackington, and lies to the north of the city of Canterbury in Kent, England.
 The residents include large numbers of students from the nearby University of Kent.

+Crime

+The area suffers from crime coming from violent or sexual offences.
+For every 1’000 people, there is 129.6 crimes at a 14% increase.
+Compared to the surrounding areas of Canterbury, Hales Place is more crime-ridden compared to the surrounding areas in Canterbury.